panoptic-labs/docs/blog/2025-07-07-unichain-defi-options-trading-competition/2025-07-07-unichain-defi-options-trading-competition.md

 -   💰 **Big Bags (Highest Volume):** 500,000 Pips + $250 USDC
 -   👁️👄👁️ **The Shiller (Shared Trading Card Lottery for [Prime Members](/blog/panoptic-prime-loyalty-program) Only):** 250,000 Pips + $250 USDC

 > Panoptimist, Penny Picker, Big Tipper, and Big Bags are calculated per _account_, meaning multiple trades can cumulatively boost or hurt your score.
+For Sniper and N00b, only positions _opened after the contest start_ will be counted.
 For Penny Picker and Big Tipper, only positions that are _opened after the contest start_ and _closed before the contest end_ will be counted.
 >
 > Be sure to **close all your positions before the contest ends to make them eligible for the leaderboard's streamia scoring**!